OpenAPI is simple and easy to parse using go. I'll show you how in five minutes.

 Which will print out something like:

-Schema 'User' has 8 properties
+Schema 'Pet' has 3 properties

-Schema 'Tag' has 2 properties
+Schema 'Error' has 2 properties

 Dealing with circular errors and resolving issues.